 While the global average cost of a data breach hovers around $4 million, the financial sector in Australia could face far graver consequences.
 A report by IBM and the Ponemon Institute revealed that the cost per lost or stolen record in the healthcare sector averages at $355.
 Got your calculators ready?
 That’s a hefty fine if you’re dealing with thousands or millions of records.

 The Aussie Way of Handling Information

 Once you’ve pegged data as personal information, now comes the time to act in full compliance with the APPs.
 Sure, GDPR and CCPA have their merits, but let’s focus on our own backyard for a sec, shall we?

 Verification Before Action

 Automation can be your best mate in managing data, but you can’t replace human diligence.
 Before you hit that ‘Send’ or ‘Delete’ button, take a deep breath and a moment to reflect:

-- Is this action in accordance with the intent that the data was collected?
+- Is the action aligned with the purpose for which the data was originally collected?

 - Does the Privacy Act 1988 and APP guidelines approve of this data usage?